About Sean Kennedy

 Renewable energy and the challenges of land use in Southeast Asia: a comparative analysis

 Southeast Asia has abundant RE resources yet difficulties in acquiring land pose significant barriers to project development.
 To facilitate RE growth, several national governments have relaxed land use regulations by expediting permitting and lowering land acquisition costs for RE developers.
 This 12-month multidisciplinary project will compare how three emerging RE hotspots – Indonesia, Vietnam, and the Philippines – are employing land use policy to facilitate large-scale RE development.

-Kennedy, Sean F, and Bailey Rosen.
-2020.
+Kennedy, S., and Rosen B. 2020.
 The Rise of Community Choice Aggregation and Its Implications for California's Energy Transition: A Preliminary Assessment.
 Energy & Environment.

 Kennedy, S, and Pincetl, S. (2019).
 Environmental Protection, Climate Regulation, and the Persistence of Sprawl in California.
 Lincoln Institute of Land Policy.

 Kennedy, S. (2018).
 Indonesia's energy transition and its contradictions: Emerging geographies of energy and finance.
 Energy Research & Social Science